-Let's Solve Water 1133 Westchester Avenue Suite N200 White Plains, NY 10604-3543 March 27, 2013 NOTICE O of 2013 Annual Meeting of Shareowners Time: 11:00AM (EDT), Tuesday, May 7, 2013 Place: The Hilton Westchester, 699 Westchester Avenue, Rye Brook, NY 10573.
-Items of Business: 1.
-Election of the three Class II Directors named in the attached Proxy Statement as members of the Board of Directors.
-Ratification of the appointment of Deloitte &amp; Touche LLP as our Independent Registered Public Accounting Firm for 2013.
-3. To approve, in a non-binding vote, the compensation of our named executive officers.
-4. To vote on a management proposal to declassify the Board of Directors starting in 2016.
-5. To vote on a shareowner proposal to allow shareowners to call a Special Meeting.
-6. To transact such other business as may properly come before the meeting.
-Who May Vote: You can vote if you were a shareowner at the close of business on March 13, 2013, the record date.
-Annual Report to Shareowners including Annual Report on Form 10-K: Copies of our Annual Report to Shareowners including our 2013 Annual Report on Form 10-K, are made available to shareowners.
-Mailing or Availability Date: Beginning on or about March 27, 2013, this Notice of Annual Meeting and the 2013 Proxy Statement are being mailed or made available, as the case may be, to shareowners of record on March 13, 2013.
-About Proxy Voting: Your vote is important.
+Time: 11:00AM (EDT), Tuesday, May 7, 2013 Place: The Hilton Westchester, 699 Westchester Avenue, Rye Brook, NY 10573.
+Items of Business: Election of the three Class II Directors named in the attached Proxy Statement as members of the Board of Directors.

+- Ratification of the appointment of Deloitte & Touche LLP as our Independent Registered Public Accounting Firm for 2013. - 3.
+To approve, in a non-binding vote, the compensation of our named executive officers. - 4.
+To vote on a management proposal to declassify the Board of Directors starting in 2016. - 5.
+To vote on a shareowner proposal to allow shareowners to call a Special Meeting. - 6.
+To transact such other business as may properly come before the meeting.

+You can vote if you were a shareowner at the close of business on March 13, 2013, the record date.

+Copies of our Annual Report to Shareowners including our 2013 Annual Report on Form 10-K, are made available to shareowners.

+Beginning on or about March •, 2013, this Notice of Annual Meeting and the 2013 Proxy Statement are being mailed or made available, as the case may be, to shareowners of record on March 13, 2013.

+Your vote is important.
 Proxy voting permits shareowners unable to attend the Annual Meeting to vote their shares through a proxy.
 Most shareowners are unable to attend the Annual Meeting.
 By appointing a proxy, your shares will be represented and voted in accordance with your instructions.
 If you do not provide instructions on how to vote, the proxies will vote as recommended by the Board of Directors.
 Most shareowners will not receive paper copies of our proxy materials and can vote their shares by following the Internet voting instructions provided on the Notice of Internet Availability of Proxy Materials.
-If you are a registered owner and requested a paper copy of the proxy materials, you can vote your shares by proxy by completing and returning your proxy card or by following the Internet or telephone voting instructions provided on the proxy materials may vote their shares by completing and submitting voting instructions on the voting instruction form, or by following the Internet or telephone voting instructions provided on the voting instruction form.
+If you are a registered owner and requested a paper copy of the proxy materials, you can vote your shares by proxy by completing and returning your proxy card or by following the Internet or telephone voting instructions provided on the proxy card.
+Beneficial owners who received or requested a paper copy of the proxy materials may vote their shares by completing and submitting voting instructions on the voting instruction form, or by following the Internet or telephone voting instructions provided on the voting instruction form.
 You can change your voting instructions or revoke your proxy at any time prior to the Annual Meeting by following the instructions in this Proxy Statement and on the proxy card.